2020 Mitsubishi Outlander Sport Pros vs Cons

 As in the last two model years, the 2020 Mitsubishi Outlander Sport received another refresh on its exterior.
 Inside, there's a larger-size touchscreen for the ES trim while the mid-level SE receives more safety features as standards.

-Top 10 Reasons to Buy a 2020 Mitsubishi Outlander Sport – The Pros
+Ten Reasons You May Like the 2020 Mitsubishi Outlander Sport – The Pros

 1. Peppy Turbocharged Engines